danteWei/CSCI-3120/CSCI 3120 A1/README.md

 ===
 The main file "A1_Main.c" implements the tasks listed on the assignment 1.
 I could take PCB structure out and make it a separate class, but I didn't because I think it is unnecessary.
+[This is the link that explains how list work](list.md).
 ***
 The program will run on its own until it received a <code>Ctrl+C</code> command from keyboard.
 Once it received the command, it will deallocate all memories it